 Donors visit Lao PDR for first-hand look at PEI in Action

-The 8th UNDP-UNEP Poverty-Environment Initiative Donor Steering Group Meeting convened in Vientiane, Lao PDR, on 28 April 2016.
-The meeting was attended by donor representatives from Norway, Spain, Sweden, Switzerland, the United Kingdom and the European Union, as well as the United Nations Development Programme (UNEP) and United Nations Environment Programme (UNEP).
+The 8th UNDP-UN Environment Poverty-Environment Initiative Donor Steering Group Meeting convened in Vientiane, Lao PDR, on 28 April 2016.
+The meeting was attended by donor representatives from Norway, Spain, Sweden, Switzerland, the United Kingdom and the European Union, as well as the United Nations Development Programme (UN Environment) and United Nations Environment Programme (UN Environment).

 In her opening remarks on behalf of the Joint Management Board, Mette Wilkie highlighted the unique opportunity to have this Poverty-Environment Initiative (PEI) Donor Steering Group meeting in a PEI country to get a first-hand experience of PEI results and feedback from PEI beneficiaries.
 Highlights included the usefulness of the PEI tools and the use of an integrated approach developed by PEI and its added value in terms of high level government ownership due to the leadership of ministries of planning and finance to allocate resources to address the poverty-environment nexus.
 This experience provides important lessons for the implementation of the 2030 Sustainable Development Agenda.

-On behalf of UNDP, Nik Sekhran highlighted that PEI provides a proven model for cooperation with UNEP as one of the most successful collaborations and his wish to see its continuation beyond 2017.
+On behalf of UNDP, Nik Sekhran highlighted that PEI provides a proven model for cooperation with UN Environment as one of the most successful collaborations and his wish to see its continuation beyond 2017.

-The Lead Evaluator of the independent evaluation of the PEI Scale-Up Phase (2008-2013), Carmen Tavera, presented the main findings and recommendations of the draft Independent Evaluation of the Scale-up Phase (2008-2013) on behalf of UNDP and UNEP’s Evaluation Offices.
+The Lead Evaluator of the independent evaluation of the PEI Scale-Up Phase (2008-2013), Carmen Tavera, presented the main findings and recommendations of the draft Independent Evaluation of the Scale-up Phase (2008-2013) on behalf of UNDP and UN Environment’s Evaluation Offices.

 The thematic focus of the PEI programme should remain primarily on the natural resource sector, environmental dimension of poverty reduction and development policies and least developed countries (LDCs).
 Most donors also expressed support for a strengthening of the environmental and climate mainstreaming work of the PEI.